mattgallagher/CwlSignal/README.md

 as errors in the build log.

-In this case, try deleting the "Package.pins" file in the root directory of CwlSignal.
+In this case, try deleting the "Package.pins" file in the root directory of CwlSignal and trying again.
 If this doesn't help, try cleaning the build folder.
 (Hold "Option" key while selecting "Product" &rarr; "Clean Build Folder..." from the Xcode menubar).

 If you want to download dependencies manually (instead of using this behind-the-scenes use of the Swift package manager), you should delete the "FetchDependencies" target and replace the "CwlUtils" targets with alternatives that build the dependencies in accordance with your manual download.

 ## Statically included files

-This approach generates three concatenated files (CwlUtils.swift, CwlSignal.swift and CwlSignalExtensions.swift) file that can simply be added to another project (no dynamic frameworks, libraries or other settings required).
+This approach generates three concatenated files (CwlUtils.swift, CwlSignal.swift and CwlSignalExtensions.swift) that can be added to another project – macOS or iOS – with no dynamic frameworks, libraries or other settings required.

 1. Get the latest version of CwlSignal by running `git clone https://github.com/mattgallagher/CwlSignal.git` on the command-line.
 2. Open the CwlSignal.xcodeproj in Xcode and select the CwlSignalConcat scheme with a destination of "My Mac" (choose from the Scheme popup in the toolbar or from the "Product" &rarr; "Scheme" and "Product" &rarr; "Destination" menus in the menubar.